This article gives an overview of Shakespeare’s life:

 Young William was their third child, and they were to go on to have five more.
-The family lived in a town house right in the middle of Stratford.
+The family lived in a townhouse right in the middle of Stratford.
 Like his father, William made something of himself in the world in spite of the lack of formal education, which amounted, as was the case with his father, to a few years in a public school.
-That wasn’t the end of his education, however, and we know from his plays that, although self taught, he was very knowledgeable about history, geography, philosophy and some areas of science.
+That wasn’t the end of his education, however, and we know from his plays that, although self-taught, William Shakespeare was very knowledgeable about history, geography, philosophy and some areas of science.
 He read widely, with an interest in translations of the latest books from Europe.
 It is thought that after he left school at around the age of fourteen , to work with his father, making gloves.
 In 1582, when he was eighteen, Shakespeare married a local twenty-six year old woman, Anne Hathaway.
 They had two daughters and a son.
 The boy, Hamnet, died aged eleven.

 We think of Shakespeare as the great poet of our culture, the great dramatist, the top writer in the history of English language literature.
 But during his lifetime London was full of writers, some more highly regarded than he was.
 It’s sometimes forgotten that Shakespeare was a great entrepreneur: he built and managed theatres and companies of actors, and that’s where he made the good living he and his family enjoyed.
-As far as he was concerned his play writing was a job that had to be done to fill the theatres every day.
+As far as he was concerned his playwriting was a job that had to be done to fill the theatres every day.
 The second half of the sixteenth century and the first decade of the seventeenth is often referred to as the golden age of English drama.
 That’s because theatre was very popular during that time, and like television today, it had a voracious appetite.
 Consequently, a great number of talented writers worked furiously to satisfy that appetite for plays.
 Shakespeare became one of those writers.
 There was fierce competition among the twenty theatres so scores of writers were kept busy.
 It’s hard to imagine today how fast they wrote.
 Playwrights today may produce a play once a year but the Elizabethan writers had to write much faster than that to cope with the demand and fight the competition.

 Shakespeare worked in London for twenty-five years, commuting between London and Stratford.
 He retired to Stratford in 1612 and lived quietly, enjoying family and friends, and collaborating with younger playwrights on some plays until his death at fifty-two in 1616.